John Stevens, Baron Stevens of Kirkwhelpington: Honours

-In April 2007 Lord Stevens of Kirkwhelpington became Honorary Air Commodore of No 3 (Royal Auxiliary) Air Force Police Squadron.
+In April 2007, Lord Stevens of Kirkwhelpington became Honorary Air Commodore of No 3 (Royal Auxiliary) Air Force Police Squadron.
 He is the Honorary Colonel of Northumbria Army Cadet Force.
 On 28 November 2005, he was appointed Chancellor of Northumbria University.

-He holds an Honours Degree in Law, a master's degree of Philosophy, a Doctor of Law, Honorary Degrees of Doctor in Civil Law, Doctor of Letters and a Doctor of Philosophy.

 He is a Fellow of Wolfson College, Cambridge, and was a visiting professor at City University of New York (CUNY).

 Lord Stevens of Kirkwhelpington holds a Commercial Pilot's Licence and is part owner of several aircraft.